Identifying Birds

 Cooper's Hawks are the most consistent feeder visitors of the group.
 They will perch quietly in a tree near the feeder and wait, then make a fast low pass to catch a bird on the ground or at a platform feeder.
 The songbirds at your feeder will sound the alarm before you even see the hawk, so a sudden silence followed by every bird disappearing is often your first sign.

-Sharp-shinneds visit feeders too, but they tend to be more scattered and less predictable in their patterns.
+Sharp-shinneds visit feeders too, but they tend to be more scattered and less predictable in their patterns, in part because they range more broadly through wooded edges rather than sticking to one territory the way a resident Cooper's Hawk often does.

 If a hawk catches a bird in your yard, that is a natural part of the food chain.
 The hawk needs to eat, and feeder birds accept that risk when they come in to feed.
 You do not need to take down your feeders.
 The concentration of birds at a feeder increases predator visits, but it also reflects a healthy and active yard.